- Freewaves creates public media art events that bring diverse audiences and independent media artists together in dialogue on culture and society.

-Media arts include the work of artists who use communication technology – such as video, film, the web, and mobile devices.
-Media arts are constantly changing, as artists seize and personalize new technologies.
+Media arts include the work of artists who use communication technology – video, film, the web, and mobile devices.
+Media arts are constantly evolving as artists seize and personalize new technologies.

 Government and Foundation Grants

 Freewaves programs have been made possible through the generous support of the following foundations and municipal entities.
-Many of them have funded Freewaves consistently for the past two decades.
+Many have funded Freewaves consistently for the past two decades.